Syed Ali Nawab

-Major-General Syed Ali Nawab (Urdu: سید علی نواب; b.
+Syed Ali Nawab (Urdu: سید علی نواب; b.
 6 October 1925–22 February 1994) (HI (m) 1979, SBt, TPk, PE), was an engineering officer in the Pakistan Army Corps of EME, and a mechanical engineer with an MIMechE from UK and two bachelor's degrees, one in Electrical Engineering, and the other in Physics, Chemistry and Mathematics from Aligarh Muslim University (AMU).
 He was known for his classified works in the development of atomic bomb at PAEC and the Engineering Research Laboratories (ERL) in the 1970s.